+356-2033-01-78

 Various lifestyle options

-Malta has over 300 sunny days per year, with an average air temperature of 28—32°C in the summer and 15—17°C in the winter, which makes the country an ideal place for life and travel.
+Malta has over 300 sunny days per year, with an average air temperature of 28…32°C in the summer and 15…17°C in the winter, making it an ideal place for life and travel.

 Practical guide to the Malta Nomad Residence